An Introduction to Double/Debiased Machine Learning: Estimation and Inference with DML

-Importantly, the algorithm is highly general: It is a blueprint for a broad range of target parameters $\theta_0$ in cross-section and panel settings, and can accommodate generic nuisance parameter estimators $\hat{\eta}$, including classical, new, and future ML methods.
+Importantly, the algorithm is highly general: it is a blueprint for estimating and performing inference on a broad range of target parameters $\theta_0$.
+The procedure accommodates a wide range of nuisance parameter estimators $\hat{\eta}$, including classical approaches as well as modern and emerging ML methods.

-In Example~\ref{example:401k_algo}, we adapt Algorithm~\ref{alg: DML} for ATE estimation, adding details about nuisance parameter estimation and explicitly deriving an expression for the DML estimator of the ATE.
-For illustration, we choose $K=10$ cross-fitting folds and consider only random forests for nuisance parameter estimation.\footnote{We abstract away from choice of random forest tuning parameters here.
-We return to a broader discussion of choice of learners for nuisance functions and associated tuning parameters in Section \ref{sec:application_monopsony}.}